 Commanding leadership is related to Authoritarian leadership.
 The leader in this approach has certain aims and objectives that they express to the team and expect others to follow.
 They established processes and rules to provide structure.

-When other team members lack skills or competence, commanding leadership is often applied.
-The structure is required in this situation for the participants to know how to fulfill their responsibilities.
+Leaders often employ commanding leadership when other team members lack skills or competence.This situation requires the structure for the participants to know how to fulfill their responsibilities.
 It is also effective in emergency situations where there is no time for debate.

 Advantages of commanding leadership: